Alphaalimamy/python/docs/python/05 Python Loops.md

 ### Example Password Verification

-Problem: Write a program that repeatedly prompts the user to enter the correct password.
+Write a program that repeatedly prompts the user to enter the correct password.
 The loop should end when the correct password is entered.
 ```python
 correct_password = 'secure123'
 entered_password = ''